Top 10 Thunderbird Alternatives to Try in 2025

 Security

-Outlook offers strong protection against viruses, malware, and spam messages.
-It scans attachments to identify malicious software and checks email links.
+Outlook provides enterprise-grade protection against viruses, malware, and spam messages.
+As detailed in Microsoft's security documentation, the platform scans attachments to identify malicious software and automatically checks email links for potential threats.

 Pricing